 Keep their water supply fresh daily by cleaning the bottles thoroughly and using a brush to remove specks.

 6. Hamster Food and Food Dish

 Have an inventory of pelleted hamster food that will provide complete nutrition to your little ones.
 This is more preferred than the mixed seeds because hamsters tend to pick out only what they want and leave the others including the nutrients, says Robyn McGeorge of PetMD.

 You may also give fruits and vegetables in moderation.
-And just like with other animals, new food must be introduced slowly into their system to avoid upset stomach.
+And just like with other animals, the new food must be introduced slowly into their system to avoid an upset stomachs.
 You should take note of hamster fresh food list that is safe for them as some can be poisonous to their bodies.